sgratzl/vega-lite-examples/README.md

-# vega-lite-examples
-Advanced Vega Lite Examples
+# Vega Lite Examples

+This repository contains a collection of my vega-lite experiments resulting in advanced chart configurations.

+The individual examples are located at https://www.sgratzl.com/vega-lite-examples.

+License: MIT